gh-mentor/c-sharp-workshop/ex3-refactor/README..md

    - "What are some best practices for implementing the Template Method Pattern in C#?"

 2. **Scaffolding**:
-   - Help me create a basic folder structure for a report generation application using the Template Method Pattern.
-The file main.cpp contains the monolithic code that needs to be refactored.
+   - "Help me create a basic folder structure for a report generation application using the Template Method Pattern.
+The file main.cpp contains the monolithic code that needs to be refactored."

 3. **Refactoring**:
    - "Help me refactor the existing application to follow best practices for a Template Method Pattern implementation.
 The response should adhere to SOLID design principles and be structured in accordance with recommended project structuring."